Clastify logo

 Normal force and tension

-A normal force is the component of a contact force that acts perpendicular to the surface pressing on a body.
-We write it as F_N.
-Don’t assume the normal force equals the weight.
-It changes with the situation: in a lift accelerating upward it is larger than the person’s weight, while on a slope it is usually smaller than the full weight.
+A normal force is a contact-force component that acts perpendicular to the surface pressing on a body.
+It is written FNF_N.
+The normal force is not automatically equal to weight; it adjusts according to the situation.
+In a lift accelerating upward it is larger than the person’s weight, and on a slope it is usually smaller than the full weight.

-Tension is a contact force carried through a stretched string, rope, cable or chain.
-In ideal IB questions, a light inextensible string passing over a frictionless pulley has the same tension throughout.
-I often label it F_T, where F_T is the tension force (N), so it doesn’t get mixed up with the period symbol used later in circular motion.
+Tension is a contact force transmitted through a stretched string, rope, cable or chain.
+In ideal IB problems, a light inextensible string over a frictionless pulley has the same tension throughout.
+I often label it FTF_T, where FTF_T is the tension force (N), to avoid confusing it with the period symbol used later in circular motion.

 Weight and other field forces

 An electric force is a field force exerted on a charged body by an electric field.
 A magnetic force is a field force exerted on magnets, currents or moving charged particles by a magnetic field.
-We model the motion of a mass in a gravitational field and the motion of a charged particle in an electric field in the same Newtonian way: find the field force, then use Newton’s second law to predict the acceleration.
-Magnetic forces have one important difference.
-They often act perpendicular to velocity, so they can bend a charged particle’s path without changing its speed.
+The motion of a mass in a gravitational field and the motion of a charged particle in an electric field are modelled in the same Newtonian way: find the field force, then use Newton’s second law to predict the acceleration.
+Magnetic forces are different in one important respect: they often act perpendicular to velocity, so they can bend a charged particle’s path without changing its speed.

 Friction

-A surface frictional force is a contact force parallel to the plane of contact.
-It opposes relative motion, or the tendency for relative motion, between two surfaces.
+A surface frictional force is a contact force parallel to the plane of contact that opposes relative motion, or the tendency for relative motion, between two surfaces.
 Static friction acts before sliding; dynamic friction acts during sliding.

 Image

 The friction equations are empirical.
-They summarize the experimental behaviour of real surfaces rather than coming from a detailed atomic model.
-Even polished surfaces have tiny peaks and hollows under a microscope; static friction involves deforming or breaking these contacts, and lubrication reduces friction by separating the surfaces.
+That means they summarize experimental behaviour of real surfaces rather than being derived from a detailed atomic model.
+Microscopically, even polished surfaces have tiny peaks and hollows; static friction involves deforming or breaking these contacts, and lubrication reduces friction by separating the surfaces.

 Elastic restoring force